j-m-mueller/youtube-comment-analysis/README.md

 1. FastAPI access: run the FastAPI and send analysis requests to it.
 This emulates application in a production environment.
 The API returns a JSON summary of the gathered metrics.
 2. EDA / Method Development Notebook: investigate the individual steps of analysis by going through the `youtube-comment-analysis.ipynb` notebook (includes explanations and some consistency tests).
 Choose this path to understand the concept of the analysis and yield intermediates.
 3. Productionized Analysis: Run the analysis through the CommentProcessor class via the `class-usage.ipynb` notebook (very compact notebook).
 This enables a condensed call to run the whole analysis.
 Choose this path to quickly gather all outputs of the analysis, including plots.
-4. CLI access: Run `main.py` from the command line.
+4. Command line access: Run `main.py` from the command line.
 You can adjust the source HTML path and plotting options via arguments.
 Choose for programmatic access independently from a Jupyter Notebook instance.

 ### FastAPI Access